revk/EnvMon/README.md

-Environmental monitoring with OLED display
+Environmental monitoring with OLED display working over MQTT

+* Uses ESP32-RevK library for MQTT/settings
-* Uses 128x128 16 level OLED display (I2C mode)
+* Uses 128x128 1.5" OLED display
-* Uses SCD30 CO2 sensor (RS part 172-0552)
+* Uses SCD30 CO2 sensor
-* Used DS18B20 Temp sensor (3 wire mode)
+* Used DS18B20 Temp sensor

+The design makes for a small cuboid unit powered by a USB cable with an OLED display showing CO2, temperature, and humidity.

+It can also be set with CO2 level and temperature levels which can trigger MQTT messages allowing control of fans or heating systems.

+The design is intended to work with a leaded external DS18B20 temperature sensor, allowing more accurate temperature to be measured where needed and without heat from components impacting the reading.

+The CO2 sensor used is an expensive NDIR module providing accurate CO2 measurement which is not fooled by farts, etc.

-(c) 2019 Andrews & Arnold Ltd, Adrian Kennard.
+(c) 2019-21 Andrews & Arnold Ltd, Adrian Kennard.
 See LICENSE file (GPL).